arajann/finalproject.github.io/Project-Proposal.md

 ## Intended Final Products

 We plan to publish our final project by constructing a website.
-The website will contain a background summarizing previous clinical research regarding the associations between lung, liver and pancreatic cancer to air pollutants.
+The website will contain a background summarizing published research regarding the associations between lung, liver and pancreatic cancers to air pollutants.
 We evaluate the depth of analysis of current literature, and address where there could be possible gaps.
-Furthermore, we intend to have a methods tab that describes the source of our data sets and display the code that was involved in cleaning, combining and stratifying our final data set.
+Furthermore, we intend to have a methods tab that describes the source of our data sets and display the code that was involved in cleaning, combining, and stratifying our final data set.
 For this project, we anticipate merging multiple data sets in order to conduct necessary analysis.
 Moreover, our results section will be split into two portions.
 One will moreso be focused on numerical analyses and tables, whereas another section will be dedicated towards data visualization.
-For the data visualization we expect to create a flex dashboard.
+For the data visualization, we expect to create a flex dashboard.
 Finally, we will have a section dedicated to conclusions, limitations, and recommendations for future research.